12 Foods to Eat When You Have Diabetes—and 5 to Skip

 Good to Eat: Broccoli

 Look for fresh, whole foods that are packed with nutrients and low in sugar.
 First up—broccoli!
 It’s low in calories and carbs and packs some serious vitamins and iron.
 Eating broccoli can help to lower insulin levels, so load up with a cup of cooked or 2 cups of fresh in this marinated broccoli salad.

 Good to Eat: Berries

 Missing dessert?
-Treat yourself with a cup of naturally sweet berries.
+Treat yourself with a cup of naturally sweet berries, which are some of the best fruits for diabetics.
 They are rich in fiber and low in sugar to help control your blood sugar.
 They are also high in antioxidants and vitamin C. Satisfy that craving for sweets with these ice pops bursting with fresh berries.

 Good to Eat: Greek Yogurt

 If you’ve been missing ice cream, try eating one cup of Greek yogurt instead.
 Greek yogurt is loaded with protein to help keep you full, as well as calcium and vitamin D. Look for Greek yogurt without added sugar and kick it up a notch with fresh berries and cinnamon.
 Or top your favorite healthy fajitas with plain Greek yogurt instead of sour cream.

 If you love to bake, applesauce is your new healthy secret weapon.
 While it is high in natural sugars, it’s a great substitute for sugar, brown sugar and even butter in your dessert recipes.
 Bring this apple spice angel food cake to your next family party for a lower-sugar treat that everyone will love.